All Episodes

 Working in nursing and as aides involve long hours, emotional burnout, and exposure to trauma.

-Military and protective services, working in military and law enforcement involve deployments, PTSD, relocations, and so on.
+Military and protective services working in military and law enforcement involve deployments, PTSD, relocations, and so on.

-This is something the hot crazy matrix.
+This is somewhat of the hot crazy matrix.

 So let's look at the category.